-OvalOptions provides mediation services in trademark dispute cases.
+OvalOptions provides mediation services for trademark dispute cases.
 Our trademark mediators have trademark legal expertise and certification by the International Trademark Association.
 While they strive for the best outcome for both/all parties, they do not represent or advocate for them; they represent the process of dispute resolution.
 While most of our trademark mediation services focus on the brewing industry, they are just as applicable elsewhere.

 Isn’t mediation a “soft” approach to resolving disputes?
 No. Mediation is a strategic resource to utilize when disputes threaten finances, relationships, business and communication.
 It can save parties hundreds of thousands of dollars and deliver amicable solutions.